Terms and conditions is a document that explains the rules of using an online platform. You need this document to:

 - If you’re sharing your client data with a third party (email providers, analytics services, payment services, etc.), be sure to inform your clients and explain to them why you’re doing that.

 - Date of the last update.
 Also, tell your users whether you’re going to update your document in the future.

 - How you’re using cookie files.
 Cookies are small pieces of data that automatically collect information on users.
 For example, it’s thanks to cookies that you don’t need to enter your username and password every time you’re visiting a website.
 On some platforms, information on cookies is displayed in a pop-up window.

 - Clear instructions on how to unsubscribe from a newsletter and have your data removed from the website.

 - How users should behave while using you website (no insults, no swearing, no religious or political content, etc.)

 - What happens if a user breaks the rules (their account may be suspended, etc.)

-- How you’re protecting your content, e.g. on what conditions a user is allowed to copy and use the content from your website.
+- How you’re protecting your content; for example, on what conditions a user is allowed to copy and use the content from your website.

 - Place your blocks of information in the website footer so that users can easily access them on any page.

 - When writing your documents, think about the type of your business.
-Terms & Conditions for a travel agent, photo studio, and online store must be different.
+Terms and conditions for a travel agent, photo studio, and online store must be different.